Charles S. Barnes, PhD

 Christina Hester, PhD, MPH

-Dr. Hester is Assistant Director for Research, Residency Program, Department of Family Medicine, at the University of Kansas Medical Center.
+Dr. Hester is the Research Director of the National Research Network at the American Academy of Family Physicians.
 Her research interests include infectious disease, beneficial intestinal flora, and behavioral factors that influence health.

 Cara M. Hoffart, DO, MSCE

 Dr. Cara Hoffart is a pediatric rheumatologist at Children’s Mercy Kansas City and Associate Professor of Pediatrics at the University of Missouri-Kansas City.
 Dr. Hoffart specializes in pediatric pain amplification syndromes.